Benjamin Francis Bradley: Return to Britain

-Upon his return to Britain, Bradley was greeted at Victoria station by Shapurji Saklatvala, a leading British communist and the first ethnically Indian person to serve as an MP of the Labour Pary.
+Upon his return to Britain, Bradley was greeted at Victoria station by Shapurji Saklatvala, a leading British communist and the first ethnically Indian person to serve as an MP of the Labour Party.
 Saklatvala had been key to fighting for the release of the Meerut Conspiracy prisoners, and established the Meerut Prisoners' Defence Fund.
 Bradley then teamed up with Reginald Bridgeman in London to help run the British section of the League Against Imperialism.
 Bradley eventually became the secretary of the British section, a position he held until the organisation was dissolved in 1937, after which he returned to working as an engineer.

 In 1940, Bradley was again arrested and jailed for 3 months for supporting Indian independence, after he made a speech at an Empire Day event calling for the independence of India.
-During the Second World War, he helped to produce a regular newsletter "Colonial Information Bulletin" called 'Inside the Empire.
+During the Second World War, he helped to produce a regular newsletter "Colonial Information Bulletin" called 'Inside the Empire'.
 During the early 1940s when the Communist Party of Great Britain (CPGB) was experiencing a large increase in membership, Bradley played a central role in the day to day running of the party, working closely alongside fellow communist leaders including Palme Dutt, Dave Springhall, and Bill Rust.

 In 1942, Bradley published India: What we must do, an informational leaflet published by the CPGB dedicated to supporting Indian independence.

 In 1944, Bradley's wife Joy gave birth to a daughter named Josephine.
 Shortly into their marriage, Joy became terminally ill and died.

 After the war, Bradley became the circulation manager for the CPGB's newspaper the Daily Worker in 1946, and then became the National Organiser of the Britain-China Friendship Association.